blackhatethicalhacking/XSSRocket/README.md

 • Filters URLs based on parameters contained in the URLs

-• Used httpx to filter only alive URLs and clearing the values for each parameter
+• Uses httpx to filter only alive URLs and clearing the values for each parameter

 • Uses a remote XSS payload list from Github